Sergei Diaghilev: Ballets Russes

 During these years, Diaghilev's stagings included several compositions by the late Nikolai Rimsky-Korsakov, such as the operas The Maid of Pskov, May Night, and The Golden Cockerel.
 His balletic adaptation of the orchestral suite Sheherazade, staged in 1910, drew the ire of the composer's widow, Nadezhda Rimskaya-Korsakova, who protested in open letters to Diaghilev published in the periodical Rech.
 Diaghilev commissioned ballet music from composers such as Nikolai Tcherepnin (Narcisse et Echo, 1911), Claude Debussy (Jeux, 1913), Maurice Ravel (Daphnis et Chloé, 1912), Erik Satie (Parade, 1917), Manuel de Falla (El Sombrero de Tres Picos, 1917), Richard Strauss (Josephslegende, 1914), Sergei Prokofiev (Ala and Lolli, 1915, rejected by Diaghilev and turned into the Scythian Suite; Chout, 1915 revised 1920; Le pas d'acier, 1926; and The Prodigal Son, 1929); Ottorino Respighi (La Boutique fantasque, 1919); Francis Poulenc (Les biches, 1923) and others.
 His choreographer Michel Fokine often adapted the music for ballet.
 Diaghilev also worked with dancer and ballet master Léonide Massine.
 He played a decisive role in the career of Sergey Prokofiev.

 The artistic director for the Ballets Russes was Léon Bakst.
 Together they developed a more complicated form of ballet with show-elements intended to appeal to the general public, rather than solely the aristocracy.
 The exotic appeal of the Ballets Russes had an effect on Fauvist painters and the nascent Art Deco style.
-Coco Chanel is said to have stated that "Diaghilev invented Russia for foreigners."
-[Rhonda K. Garelick].
+Coco Chanel is said to have stated that "Diaghilev invented Russia for foreigners".